josephdiab/ePortfolio/README.md

 # ePortfolio
 This is my ePortfolio.
-It contains skills that I have acquired outside of school as well as personal projects.
+It contains skills that I have acquired at school as well as personal projects done on my free time.